aws/amazon-documentdb-jdbc-driver/src/markdown/index.md

 DocumentDB schema mapping.
 See the [schema discovery documentation](schema/schema-discovery.md) for more details of this process.

+## Schema Caching

+Once schema is discovered, it is cached in the database to improve performance for subsequent access.
+See the [schema caching documentation](schema/schema-caching.md) to learn more about schema caching behaviour and access requirements.

 ## Schema Management

 The SQL to DocumentDB schema mapping can be managed in the following ways: